DoMyLLC.com DoMyLLC.com

 • DoMyLLC Blog

-• Should You Transition Your Sole Proprietorship To An LLC?
+• Should You Transition Your Sole Proprietorship to an LLC?

-Should You Transition Your Sole Proprietorship To An LLC?
+Should You Transition Your Sole Proprietorship to an LLC?

 A sole proprietorship has many advantages in terms of simplicity, making it easy for one person to start their own business.
 However, it’s also possible for even a company of one person to form a limited liability company or LLC.
 There are numerous reasons for a business conversion.